bemanproject/task/docs/P3796-task-issues.md

 ([[task.promise]](https://wiki.edg.com/pub/Wg21sofia2025/StrawPolls/P3552R3.html#class-taskpromise_type-task.promise)
 paragraph 10) which produces a different sender than `task` which needs special treatment to use symmetric transfer.
-With symmetric transfer stackoverflow can be avoided when operation complete immediately, e.g.
+With symmetric transfer stack overflow can be avoided when operation complete immediately, e.g.

 ```c++
 template <typename Env>